-• For example:

-- Does higher school spending is related with higher SAT/ACT scores? - What are the effects to the US economy if we raise our tariffs? - What is the effect of a 20-week training program on worker's hourly wage? - What are the effects on crime rates if we legalize marijuana?
+- For example: - Does higher school spending is related with higher SAT/ACT scores? - What are the effects to the US economy if we raise our tariffs? - What is the effect of a 20-week training program on worker's hourly wage? - What are the effects on crime rates if we legalize marijuana?

-Causality and the Notion of Ceteris Paribus • A simple correlation analysis might not be sufficient because causality can be difficult to infer.

-• In economics, theory and empirical analysis are both important.

-• An empirical analysis uses data to test a theory, estimate an economic relationship, or determine the effects of a policy or intervention.
+- A simple correlation analysis might not be sufficient because causality can be difficult to infer. - In economics, theory and empirical analysis are both important. - An empirical analysis uses data to test a theory, estimate an economic relationship, or determine the effects of a policy or intervention.
 Econometrics allows us to analyze data using formal statistical methods.